We may earn income from affiliate advertising links in this post. Please read our Disclosure Statement for details.

 Just check-out the Wall of Fame at nearby Sunshine’s Beach Bar (a short walk along the beach from the Four Seasons) and you’ll recognize Beyonce, Canadian Prime Minister Justin Trudeau and many others among the photos.

-The Nevis Mango & Food Festival, a 3-day culinary extravaganza that takes places each July, is well worth adding to your calendar and is one of the top things to do in Nevis.
+The Nevis Mango & Food Festival, a 3-day annual culinary extravaganza in July is well worth adding to your calendar and is one of the top things to do in Nevis.
 In between dining on mango-themed fare, you’ll get to meet celebrity chefs such as Natasha Corrett and even Iron Chef UK, Judy Joo, who helms Jinjuu Restaurant in London and Hong Kong.

 Typical festival fare includes grilled spiny lobster, an open-air food market in Charlestown, lots of street vendors (note to the unadventurous, beware of ordering the “tree mutton” which is actually monkey) and plenty of beach bars such as Sunshines — all of which adds up to a happening food scene.